Denison Bollay

 Denison Bollay (born 1952) is a software engineer working on programming languages and search algorithms, with applications for e-commerce and financial information.

 History

+In 1975, Bollay became an early quant (before the term was invented), computing real-time option pricing.
+Real-time stock and option data was so new, he had to design and build his own hardware to interface his Data General Eclipse computer with the Bunker Ramo machine and ticker.

 Bollay is the author of ExperLogo and ExperLisp, the first incrementally compiled object-oriented programming languages for a personal computer, the Apple Macintosh.
 He introduced the world to the first Interface Builder in 1986, and the first dynamic interface building tool Action! in 1988.
 He was also the creator of DynamicDocuments in 1988, the first object-oriented, multimedia hypertext system (built in the language Lisp), WebBase, the first dynamic web server in 1995, and WebData (a database of databases web portal).

 In 1999, he founded ExperClick, the first real-time internet auction market.
 The company's name was changed to AdECN in 2006.
 It was sold to Microsoft in August 2007.

+He spun off a subsidiary, 3DStockCharts in 2000.
+It provided the first integrated real-time ECN stock market book in visual 3D graphics.